greg-raven/Uncommon-Sense/_posts/2015-07-21-the-militia-is-the-people.md

 ---
-title: 'The militia is the people'
+title: "The militia is the people"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Richard Henry Lee
 ---